drtrem/react-rails_api-todo/react/app/README.md

 ★ choose deadline for task (react-datepicker)

 ★ user authentication solution and a user should only have access to their own projects and tasks (devise_token_auth & redux-token-auth)

-Future functional:

-★ prioritize tasks into a project

 Given tables: